 I write this from a beautiful resort in northern New England overlooking the mountains.
-I just took a nice dip in the hot tub and plan to relax the rest of the evening.
+I just took a nice dip in the hot tub and plan to relax for the rest of the evening.

 One of the perks of working in Healthcare finance is you sometimes get to go to fancy conferences and listen to people talk about insurance premiums, deductibles, and Health Savings Accounts.
-Hey come on!
+Hey, come on!
 It’s better than talking about leveraging synergy and optimizing workflow (like a boss).

 When I was new to the corporate world, I was blown away by conference amenities.
 Fancy hotel rooms.
 Free lunches.
 Networking.
 Free dinners.
 Drink tickets.
 Vendor swag.
 Free Education.
 I was like a kid in the conference store.

 Eventually, work somehow started getting in the way of taking advantage of all-expense-paid conference opportunities.
 Conferences somehow became an inconvenience.
 I would be glued to my phone, email, or laptop trying to put out fires back at the office remotely, thus missing out on quality content.
 I would come back after the conference to hundreds of other emails to deal with.
 If it were a local conference, I would often drive back to the cubical farm for lunch to check in with work and my employees.
 Eventually, I stopped signing up for them as much.
 How did it come to this?
 What happened to that kid?